Non-profit

 Brad Woodhouse

-Brad Woodhouse currently works as the executive director of Protect Our Care.
-Previously Woodhouse worked as president of the Democratic Party PAC American Bridge 21st Century and the pro-Hillary Clinton super PAC Correct the Record during her 2016 presidential election.11 Both groups were created by David Brock, a Democratic Party operative close to the Clinton family.
-Woodhouse most recently served as president of American United for Change (AUFC), a left-wing agitation group, during the 2016 presidential election.4
+Brad Woodhouse is the executive director of Protect Our Care.
+Previously, Woodhouse worked as president of the Democratic Party-affiliated PACs American Bridge 21st Century and Correct the Record during the 2016 presidential elections.10 In addition, Woodhouse served as president of left-of-center advocacy group American United for Change (AUFC).
+4

-Woodhouse has also served as the communications director for the Democratic National Committee (DNC) after helping to coordinate its communication strategy for Barack Obama in the 2008 general election.12 4
+Woodhouse has also worked as the communications director for the Democratic National Committee (DNC) following the 2008 presidential election.
+11 4

-When Obamacare was originally being voted on in Congress, Woodhouse was on the steering committee for Health Care for America Now (HCAN), a 501(c)(4) advocacy group created with millions of dollars in startup funds from the Bermuda-based foundation Atlantic Philanthropies.13 HCAN was credited with coordinating much of the media campaign to pass Obamacare in Congress, working with professional activist groups such as MoveOn.org, the AFL-CIO, Organizing for Action, and the now-defunct Association of Community Organizations for Reform Now (ACORN) to lobby for the legislation.4
+When Obamacare was originally voted on in Congress, Woodhouse was on the steering committee for Health Care for America Now (HCAN) a start-up funded by Atlantic Philanthropies.12 HCAN was credited with allegedly lobbying in favor of Obamacare’s passage via messaging to media outlets and advocating with left-of-center groups including MoveOn.org, the AFL-CIO, Organizing for Action, and Association of Community Organizations for Reform Now (ACORN) (which is defunct as 0f 2025).4

 Leslie Dach